 - Emotional Intelligence

 - Problem Sensitivity

 - Nonverbal Communication

 - Sensitivity to Religious and Ethnic Diversity

 - Reaching Consensus

 By employing these active listening techniques, you will impress your interviewer as a thoughtful, analytical, highly desirable candidate for the position.
 Think about possible situations that may occur during an interview and come up with strategies to allow you to listen actively.

-Especially for young, first-time job candidates with limited work experience, these people skills often are the deciding factor in whether an employer will be willing to take the risk in hiring them over others who may have more experience (but possibly weaker interpersonal communications talents).
-Don’t forget to highlight your soft skills in your interview (and even in your resume).
+Especially for young, first-time job candidates with limited work experience, these people skills often are the deciding factor in whether an employer will be willing to take the risk in hiring someone young over others who may have more experience (but possibly weaker interpersonal communications talents).

 Looking to strengthen your soft skills?
 One great way is to take an online courses in subjects like public speaking, problem-solving and decision making, and how to be happy in your workplace.